davidjmc/amot/README.md

 ### Clone

-- Clone thos repository to your local machine using `https://github.com/davidjmc/amot`
+- Clone this repository to your local machine using `https://github.com/davidjmc/amot`

 ## Running the AMoT

+> On the computer

 ## Team